Brad Holman: Playing career

 Holman finished the first five MLB games of his career, earning saves on July 22 and 24 in Cleveland.
 While pitching on August 8, he suffered bruised sinus cavity after being hit in the head by a line drive from Mario Díaz.
 The ball caromed into the dugout, giving Díaz a ground rule double.
 He returned to the mound 20 days later.
 In his only MLB season, he was 1–3 with 3 saves and a 3.72 ERA.

 Holman returned to Triple-A Calgary in 1994.
-He began the 1995 with Seattle's Triple-A team, now the Tacoma Rainiers, pitched once for the Rochester Red Wings in the Baltimore Orioles system, and 7 games for theColorado Rockies's Double-A team, the New Haven Ravens.
+He began the 1995 with Seattle's Triple-A team, now the Tacoma Rainiers, pitched once for the Rochester Red Wings in the Baltimore Orioles system, and 7 games for the Colorado Rockies's Double-A team, the New Haven Ravens.
 He pitched three games for the independent Amarillo Dillas in 1996.

 Coaching career

 After retiring as a player, Holman worked as a mechanic at a Boeing plant in Wichita.
 He was laid off in 2001.